-Therefore Adam in his representative capacity was placed on a test of pure human obedience.
-The penalty of disobedience was clearly set before him: "And Jehovah God commanded the man, saying, Of every tree of the garden thou mayest freely eat; but of the tree of knowledge of good and evil thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die" (Gen. 2:16-17).
+Therefore, Adam, in his representative capacity, was placed on a test of pure human obedience.
+The penalty of disobedience was clearly set before him: "And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat: But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die" (Gen. 2:16-17).

-Hence, the clearly declared penalty for sin was death - exactly the same penalty that had been inflicted on the angels who fell.
+Hence, the clearly-declared penalty for sin was death: exactly the same penalty that had been inflicted on the angels who fell.
 As with angels, it was purely a test of whether or not man would be an obedient and appreciative subject in the kingdom of heaven.
 It was a perfectly fair, simple test, clearly set forth, very much in Adam's favor, for which he would have no excuse if he disobeyed.

-But, tragedy of tragedies, Adam fell.
-And the entire human race fell representatively in him.
-The consequences of his sin are all comprehended under the term death, in its widest sense.
-It was primarily spiritual death, or separation from God, that had been threatened.
-Adam did not die physically until 930 years after he fell.
-But he was spiritually estranged from God and died spiritually the very instant that he sinned.
-And from that instant his life became an unceasing march to the grave.
-Man in this life has not gone as far in the ways of sin as have the devil and the demons, for he still receives many blessings through common grace, such as health, wealth, family and friends, the beauties of nature, and he still is surrounded with many restraining influences.
+But--tragedy of tragedies--Adam fell, and the entire human race fell representatively in him.
+The consequences of his sin are all comprehended under the term "death" in its widest sense.
+It was primarily spiritual death (or separation from God) that had been threatened (Adam did not die physically until 930 years after he fell).
+But he was spiritually estranged from God and died spiritually the very instant he sinned; from that instant his life became an unceasing march to the grave.
+Man in this life has not gone as far in the ways of sin as have the devil and the demons, for he still receives many blessings through common grace--health, wealth, family and friends, the beauties of nature--and he still is surrounded with many restraining influences.
 But he is on his way.
-And if not checked, man would eventually become as totally evil as are the demons.
-In his fallen state he fears God, tries to flee from Him, and literally hates Him, as do the demons.
-If left to himself he would remain forever in that condition, because as it is written, "There is none righteous, no, not one; There is none that understandeth, There is none that seeketh after God" (Rom.
+If not checked, man would eventually become as totally evil as the demons.
+In his fallen state he fears God, tries to flee from Him, and literally hates Him (as do the demons).
+If left to himself he would remain forever in that condition because, "There is none righteous, no, not one: There is none that understandeth, there is none that seeketh after God" (Rom.
 3:10-11).
-Nothing, absolutely nothing, but a mighty supernatural act on the part of God can rescue him from that condition.
-Hence if he is to be rescued, God must take the initiative, must pay the penalty for him, must cleanse him from his guilt, and so reinstate him in holiness and righteousness.
+Nothing, absolutely nothing but a mighty supernatural act on the part of God, can rescue him from that condition.
+Hence, if man is to be rescued, God must take the initiative; He must pay the penalty for him, must cleanse him from his guilt, and so reinstate him in holiness and righteousness.

-And that is precisely what God does.
-He sovereignly picks a man up out of the kingdom of Satan, and places him in the kingdom of heaven.
-Those are the elect that are referred to some 25 times in the Scriptures: Matt.
-24:22: "For the elect's sake, whom he chose, he shortened those days" (at the destruction of Jerusalem).
-I Thess.
-1:4: "Knowing, brethren, beloved of God, your election."
-Rom.
-11:7: "The election obtained it, and the rest were hardened."
-Rom.
-8:33: "Who shall lay anything to charge of God's elect"; and many more.
+That is precisely what God does!
+He sovereignly picks up a man out of the kingdom of Satan and places him in the kingdom of heaven.
+These are the elect that are referred to some 25 times in Scripture: "But for the elect's sake those days shall be shortened" (Mt.
+24:22); "Knowing, brethren beloved, your election of God" (1 Thess.
+1:4); "The election hath obtained it, and the rest were blinded" (Rom.
+11:7); "Who shall lay any-thing to the charge of God's elect?"
+(Rom.
+8:33).
+There are many more such references.